Find your cheapest way to buy a house

 5. Consider a fixer-upper

-If you watch lots of HGTV, you might think buying a fixer–upper on the cheap and repairing it is simple.
-But even professionals sometimes hit problems.
-And DIY projects can snowball for amateurs.
+If you watch lots of HGTV, you might think buying a fixer-upper below market value and remodeling it is simple.
+But even professionals sometimes hit problems while renovating their investment properties, and DIY projects can snowball for amateurs.

 Generally, a fixer-upper is a structurally sound home in need of mainly cosmetic improvements.
 As a first-time buyer, unless you’re a professional contractor, you’ll likely need to hire someone to make renovations.
 And that can be pricey.

-Still, if you get lucky with the home and are prepared to put in some work, there are real savings to be made from fixer–uppers.
+Still, the appeal of a fixer-upper is the affordability and potential to increase its home value.
+If you get lucky with a property and are prepared to put in some sweat equity, there are real savings to be made from fixer-uppers.

-Dave Ramsey’s website reckons you can save on average $60,000 on the sale price – and more through your smaller down payment and mortgage.
+Dave Ramsey’s website estimates you can save an average of $60,000 on the home price — and more through your smaller down payment and mortgage.

 If you want to go this route, there are affordable financing options available.